-Today's guest post is by Bill Butler, CEO of Journey Sales.
+Today's post is by Jose Palomino, CEO of Spyglass Selling.

 You already know how difficult it is to consistently meet – let alone, exceed – your goals if your sales team struggles to identify and win new business.
 Sure, you can sometimes make your numbers by relying solely on your largest accounts, but that’s not a strategy for winning over the long term.

 To improve outcomes, you simply must cultivate the prospecting mindset of your sales team.
 While this can be challenging, you can do it once you understand exactly what this mindset is – and whether your sales team has one.

 The prospecting mindset is one of seven key characteristics of top-performing sales teams.
 The others are negotiating, product knowledge, sales acumen, account management, business acumen, and marketplace awareness.
 All of these are leading indicators that your team is thinking the right way to drive sales success.

 Simply put, the prospecting mindset is an attitude that leads sales professionals to always look for their next opportunity.
 You might expect them to do this naturally.
 After all, prospecting is a basic component of the sales process.
 But, in reality, many don’t prospect in a way that builds a healthy pipeline.